idavis/octopress/source/_posts/2012-10-02-project-euler-problem-10-in-powershell.markdown

 ---
 layout: post
 title: "Project Euler: Problem 10 in PowerShell"
-date: 2012-08-26 13:20
+date: 2012-10-02 13:20
 comments: true
 categories: [powershell, projecteuler]
-published: false
 ---
-{% blockquote Project Euler http://projecteuler.net/problem=9 Problem 9 %}
+{% blockquote Project Euler http://projecteuler.net/problem=10 Problem 10 %}
 The sum of the primes below 10 is 2 + 3 + 5 + 7 = 17.

 Find the sum of all the primes below two million.
 {% endblockquote %}

-This problem is very simple as I can reuse the prototypal prime generate from my solution to [Problem 7][] which also requires [Prototype.ps][].
+This problem is very simple as I can reuse the parasitic prime generation from my solution to [Problem 7][] which also requires [Prototype.ps][].

 ``` ps1
 function New-PrimeFinder {